OSGeo/OSGeoLive-doc/doc/quickstart/mapbender_quickstart.rst

 ================================================================================

 * add a Map Element to the content of your application
-* add a Layertree to the content of your application
+* add a Layertree to the sidepane of your application
+* add a Legend to the sidepane of your application
+* add a print element to the content
-* add a button that opens the Layertree to the top of your application
+* add a button that opens the print to the top of your application
 * add the Navigation Toolbar to the content
+* add an overview map to the content
 * add a Copyright and change the copyright text
-* add a SRS Selector to the footer
+* add a Scales Selector and an SRS Selector to the footer

 User and group management
 ================================================================================
 An access to Mapbender requires authentication.
 Only public applications can be used by everyone.

 A user has permissions to access one or a set of applications and services.